 Ranked!
 Every England player based on their displays at the 2018 World Cup

+Surprise call-up TAA only made his England debut after being named in the World Cup squad: his Three Lions bow came in the pre-tournament friendly friendly against Costa Rica.
+He played in the much-changed side sent out to take on Belgium with qualification for the knockout stages already secured.

-He’s been unfortunate.
-Alexander-Arnold's main positional rival, Kieran Trippier, has been one of England’s finest performers, meaning that he has had no real hope of being anything other than a last resort.
-That being said, he didn’t make the most of his selection against Belgium, looking out of his depth in a way that he rarely does for his club.
+Trent's trouble is that Kieran Trippier, his direct rival for the right wing-back slot, has shown outstanding form in Russia.
+That being said, the young Scouser didn’t make the most of his selection against Belgium, looking out of his depth in a way that he rarely does for his club.
 To have posed a threat to Trippier, his delivery needed to be better and his attacking thrust more forceful than it ultimately was.
 Alexander-Arnold's time will come, but not this year.

-For Cahill, read Phil Jones.
-As Southgate has established a first-choice trio in central defence, Cahill has been an incidental figure so far at this World Cup and will continue to be so barring injury or suspension.
+Chelsea centre back Cahill is the most experienced player in the England squad by some distance and is the only player of the 23 taken to Russia to have won over 50 caps for his country.
+That said, he is in a very similar position to Phil Jones – we will only really see him on the pitch again in Russia if there is an injury to one of the first choice three of Harry Maguire, John Stones or Kyle Walker.
+As such Cahill has been an incidental figure so far at this World Cup and will continue to be so.
 Yet on the basis of a fine goalline clearance against Belgium, which spared Jordan Pickford’s blushes, we’ll put him above Jones as the man more likely to come into the side.

 16. Eric Dier

+Spurs utility man Dier stole the headlines with the hoodoo-ending winning penalty against Colombia, but during the match itself he had looked shaky after replacing club team-mate Dele Alli.
+It was the first time England had significantly changed shape, and it didn't really work.

 Should he play no further part in this tournament, that converted penalty against Colombia will be enough to sustain him.
 Still, it’s hard to resist the conclusion that he’s been the odd man out in Russia.
-Southgate’s decision to play just one holding midfielder has left him without a place and, aside from substitute appearances in which he hasn’t looked at his best, he’s been a peripheral figure.
+Southgate’s decision to play just one holding midfielder has left him a peripheral figure and he has hardly caught the eye when given an opportunity.
+Still, ending 20 years of penalty hurt was nice.

 15. Danny Rose